SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The default value is `60000` milliseconds (that is, 60 seconds).

-Recommendation: adjust according to your needs.
+Recommendation: adjust `forcedSsrTimeout` according to your needs.

 ### maxRenderTime